Medical Abortion Care

 - Bleeding or spotting for up to 14 days.
 Bleeding may last longer for pregnancies of more than 7 weeks.

 - Cramping for the first 2 weeks.
-Some women may have menstrual-like cramping for as long as 6 weeks.
+Some women may have cramping (like menstrual cramps) for as long as 6 weeks.

 - Emotional reactions for 2 to 3 weeks, often influenced by changes in pregnancy hormones.
-It's normal to feel one or more emotions such as relief, guilt, sadness, and grief.
+It's normal to feel one or more emotions such as relief, guilt, sadness, and/or grief.

 Call your doctor immediately if you have any of these symptoms after an abortion: